-In order to practice, rehearse, compete or perform in any NHS co-curricular activity, the student must be in attendance that day for a minimum of 4 class periods.
-Pre-arranged absences with the approval of the Assistant Principal or Activities Director will be considered an exception to the policy.
+In order to practice, rehearse, compete or perform in any NHS co-curricular activity, the student must be in attendance that day for a minimum of four class the last 4 periods of the day.
+Pre-arranged absences with the approval of the Principal, Assistant Principal, or Activities Director will be considered an exception to the policy.
+All coaches/advisors are to explain this rule to the participants at the beginning of their season.
 Coaches/Advisors are expected to enforce this policy.
+If absences are not cleared by a parent/guardian, the absence will be considered unexcused and/or truant.